 Following steps help you to resolve the JET_errPageNotInitialized error message:

-Apart from restoring the backup, you can also try using Kernel for Exchange Server database repair and exchange recovery software.
-Kernel for Exchange Server is a specially designed third-party Exchange database repair to perform EDB recovery from databases of MS Exchange Server 5.0, 5.5, 2000, 2003, and 2007.
-Users can download the free trial version from here: http://www.nucleustechnologies.com/Exchange-Server-Data-Recovery.html
+Apart from restoring the backup, you can also try using Kernel for Exchange Server database repair and Exchange server recovery software.
+Kernel for Exchange Server is a specially designed third-party Exchange database repair to perform EDB recovery from databases of MS Exchange Server 5.0 to 2016.
+Users can also download the free trial version of EDB to PST converter software to evaluate its features and functionalities.